nesi/support-docs/docs/General/NeSI_Policies/NeSI_Application_Support_Model.md

 applications) that are required by one user, or have very limited use, in which case:

-a.
-NeSI will (if required) provide limited guidance to the user so that
-    they can install the software in their home directory.
+1. NeSI will (if required) provide limited guidance to the user so that they can install the software in their home directory.
-b.
-The user will be responsible for managing this software
+2. The user will be responsible for managing this software
-c.
-No support documentation will be provided by NeSI
+3. No support documentation will be provided by NeSI
-d.
-The software will not be listed in the software catalogue
+4. The software will not be listed in the software catalogue

 NeSI will publish the current list of software (including all versions), with links to the Support documentation.